aftershavetf2/TF2Monitor/README.md

 - Green box is for accounts newer than one year
 - Team colored box

+Hover on a player to show its friends.
+Players marked yellow are friends.
+Tooltip for a player also shows the friend's names.

 # What about VAC?

 This application does not alter any game file or intervene with the TF2 process and memory in any way.
 This is completely VAC safe.